 Monopoly.
 Earning money, saving and spending, capital budgeting, risk and reward, expenses, and even taxes—Monopoly covers it all.
 Plus, new editions of the game translate financial lessons to today’s world.

-Some other great resources around the web include:
+Some other great resources include:

 - The Mint, a comprehensive money education site that includes sections for kids, teens, parents, and teachers.
 Launched in 1997, it helps users manage their money with the goal of securing a sound financial future.